With inbound lead generation, you can greatly improve the generation of leads with different types of markets.

 There are also downsides to social media marketing.

 A lot of content that goes out into the internet is free.
-This means that users and prospects get to consume a huge amount of this at alarming rates.
+It means that users and prospects get to consume a huge amount of this at alarming rates.

 And humans can only consume so much.